BrightspaceUI/core/components/form/docs/form.md

 </d2l-form>
 ```

-There are two form components that can be used with Daylight's custom elements - `d2l-form` and `d2l-form-native`.
+There are two form components that can be used with our custom elements: `d2l-form` and `d2l-form-native`.
+These are useful in the following scenarios:
-- `d2l-form`: useful for submit form data via your own API calls or nest multiple forms within each other
+- `d2l-form`: when submitting form data via your own API calls OR when nesting multiple forms within each other
-- `d2l-form-native`: emulates native form element submission
+- `d2l-form-native`: when emulating native form element submission

 ## Form [d2l-form]